Tom Grivosti: Ross County

+Elgin City loan

 On 1 September 2021 Grivosti was sent on loan to Scottish League Two side Elgin City until January 2022.
 He returned to Ross County after 13 appearances and 1 goal for Elgin in all competitions, with County manager Malky Mackay stating he was considering securing a loan move at a higher level for Grivosti during the January transfer window.

 St Patrick's Athletic

 2022 season

 Grivosti in action away to CSKA Sofia in 2022.

 On 20 January 2022, it was announced that Grivosti had signed for League of Ireland Premier Division club St Patrick's Athletic on a two-year-contract for an undisclosed fee.
 On 11 February 2022, he made his debut for the club in the 2022 President of Ireland's Cup against Shamrock Rovers at Tallaght Stadium, replacing the injured James Abankwah in the 76th minute as his side lost 5–4 on penalties after a 1–1 draw.
 Grivosti scored his first goal for the club on 18 March 2022, finding the top corner from the corner of the box in a 2–1 defeat away to Derry City at the Ryan McBride Brandywell Stadium.
 Grivosti made his first appearance in European football on 21 July 2022 in a 1–1 draw with Slovenian side NŠ Mura in the UEFA Europa Conference League.
 On 31 July 2022 he scored his first home goal at Richmond Park in an FAI Cup tie with Waterford.